kirillunlimited/kirillunlimited.com/README.md

 ## Deployment

-The project is hosted by [GitHub Pages](https://docs.github.com/en/pages).
-Preview builds are hosted by [Netlify](https://www.netlify.com/).
+The project is hosted by [Cloudflare Pages](https://pages.cloudflare.com/).